-Weight loss is one of the reasons why many people often choose to follow the keto diet and place their bodies in a state of ketosis.
+Weight loss on keto is one of the reasons why many people often choose to follow the keto diet and place their bodies in a state of ketosis.

 Of course, with many drastic lifestyle changes, people generally discover that the benefits of following the keto diet go much broader, from increased mental clarity, to a decrease in health issues, and more energy are just some of the improvements that people see on the keto diet.

 However, weight loss is still one of the most impactful results that people see from keto.
 How much and how fast depends on a number of factors that we’ll explore, as well as the science behind it (in normal English, we promise!) and tips to increase your weight loss while following the diet.

 Let’s start this by saying that everybody and every body is different.
 It feels obvious but it does need to be stated.
 Comparison checks can sometimes be a healthy motivator, but too often they can be unhealthy and uncaring on your body.

 Our approach is to look at the facts related to your body – whether you are carrying excess weight, if you have hormonal imbalances or metabolic issues, or if you experience high amounts of stress or a lack of sleep.

 All of these things have been proven to affect weight loss, for instance, if you carry excess weight it will likely drop off quickly at first, whereas imbalances in your lifestyle will make things more difficult.

 While this sounds like a huge amount, it’s actually just your body getting into a state of ketosis, so it’s not all fat loss, it’s things like water weight and other causes of bloating.

 Carbohydrates are the culprit here so, while you won’t see heaps of fat reduction in the first couple of weeks, you should look at the de-bloat and overall loss in weight as your body’s way of getting into the fat burning mode.